Master's Programme in Bioinformatics – Biology Background

 See the programme outline for courses within the programme.

-The teaching is composed of lectures, group exercises, computer exercises, seminars and your own project work.
+The teaching is composed of lectures, computer exercises, seminars and project work performed either individually or in a group.

 You will also get suggestions about important courses or useful software tools, as well as information about especially creative research environments.
 The contact network you get will provide you with the opportunity to form relationships with future employers during the programme.